tc39/proposal-record-tuple/README.md

-# Immutable types
+# Constant value types

-ECMAScript proposal and reference implementation for Immutable types.
+ECMAScript proposal for constant and value types (also known as immutable types).

-**Author:** Robin Ricard (Bloomberg)

-**Champion:** Philipp Dunkel (Bloomberg)
+**Authors:** Robin Ricard (Bloomberg), Philipp Dunkel (Bloomberg)

+**Champions:** TBD

 **Stage:** 0

-## Overview and motivation
+## Overview

-The goal of this proposal is to introduce immutable data structures to JavaScript.
+The goal of this proposal is to introduce constant/immutable value types to JavaScript.
 Immutable data structures are very useful while writing programs in a functional programming style since they make comparing deep data structures fast and easy.
 They also introduce safety on what the value is and make concurrent programming easier.

 As of today, a few libraries are actually implementing that concept such as [Immutable.js](https://immutable-js.github.io/immutable-js/) or [Immer](https://github.com/mweststrate/immer).
-However, those libraries are lacking the ability to use language idioms to express operations on those data structures.
+However, the main influence to that proposal is [Bloomberg's constant.js](https://github.com/bloomberg/constant.js/) that forces data structures to be deeply constant.

+Using libraries to handle those types has multiple issues: we have multiple ways of doing the same thing that do not interoperate with each other, the syntax is not as expressive as it could be if it was integrated in the language and finally, it can be very challenging for a type system to pick up what the library is doing.

 2 JS Immutable data structures are going to be introduced: